cardano-scaling/hydra/docs/standalone/audit_guidelines.md

 # Artifacts

 This sections gives a detailed description of the artifacts mentioned above in the document:
- - Coordinated Hydra Head V1 Specification
+ - Hydra Head Specification
  - Hydra plutus scripts (on-chain code)
  - Hydra node chain layer code (off-chain code)

-## Artifact 1: Coordinated Hydra Head V1 Specification
+## Artifact 1: Hydra Head Specification

 The Hydra Head protocol implementation derives from [Hydra: Fast Isomorphic State Channels](https://eprint.iacr.org/2020/299.pdf) in several ways.
 Especially some simplifications have been introduced and generalizations removed.

-The [Coordinated Hydra Head V1 specification](https://www.overleaf.com/read/bbqzmptcxryj) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
+The [Hydra Head specification](https://www.overleaf.com/read/bbqzmptcxryj) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
 Also, it details the L2 protocol logic for the **Coordinated** Head protocol - which is implemented in V1.

 ## Artifact 2: Hydra Head Protocol Implementation